 In Mainland China, testing resumed at a limited number of locations.
 Additional locations and dates are being added monthly as conditions permit.
-In Iran, the test center network is operational and resumed testing in June.

 The GRE General Test at home is identical in content, format, on-screen experience and scoring to the GRE General Test taken at a test center.
 To maintain test security, it is monitored online by a trained human proctor from start to finish by artificial intelligence technology and trained human proctors from ProctorU®.